Plug-and-Play Benchmarking of Reinforcement Learning Algorithms for Large-Scale Flow Control: Background and Related Work

 \paragraph{RL for AFC} Fluid flows are governed by the Navier-Stokes equations, a set of nonlinear partial differential equations~(PDEs) exhibiting highly complex behavior over a wide range of scales both in space and time.
 Due to their inherent complexity, analytical solutions are infeasible without substantial simplifications.
 Computational fluid dynamics~(CFD) has become a standard approach to approximate solutions using spatial and temporal discretization~\cite{ferziger-cfd20}.
 Such simulations, however, are computationally expensive and typically require specialized solvers such as OpenFOAM~\cite{weller-cop98}, FEniCS~\cite{alnaes-fenics15}, or FLEXI~\cite{krais-flexi21}.

 In many applications, the goal is not only to simulate the flow but to \textit{manipulate} it.
 Active flow control~(AFC) uses actuation to influence fluid motion, e.g., to reduce aerodynamic drag~\cite{nair-jfm19}.
-Classical AFC approaches have demonstrated notable successes, ranging from the re-laminarization of turbulent channel flows using adjoint-based model-predictive control~(MPC)~\cite{bewley-jfm01} to control of the separation bubble behind a bluff body using evolutionary optimization strategies~\cite{gautier-jfm15}.
+Classical AFC approaches have demonstrated notable successes, ranging from the re-laminarization of turbulent channel flows using adjoint-based model predictive control~(MPC)~\cite{bewley-jfm01} to control of the separation bubble behind a bluff body using evolutionary optimization strategies~\cite{gautier-jfm15}.

 However, these methods often rely on simplified models or require full-state information and expensive online optimization, which limits their scalability to complex, nonlinear, or high-dimensional flow configurations.
 Reinforcement learning~(see Appendix~\ref{sec:appendix:rl} for an introduction to the basics and notation) has therefore emerged as a compelling alternative and has been explored across a variety of AFC problems, including drag reduction in bluff-body wakes~\cite{rabault-jfm19,tokarev-energies20}, turbulent channel-flow control~\cite{guastoni-euphyj23}, and heat-transfer enhancement~\cite{beintema-jot20,vignon-pof23a}.
+Notably, \citet{beintema-jot20} were the first to apply RL to control Rayleigh-Bénard convection and established the foundation for subsequent studies on heat-transfer~\cite{vignon-pof23a}.

-Several works have also studied multi-agent reinforcement learning (MARL, ~\cite{albrecht_mit24}) for wall turbulence modeling~\cite{bae-nature22}, heat transfer enhancement~\cite{beintema-jot20,vasanth-ftc24,vignon-pof23a,markmann-arxiv25}, and proposed convolutional RL for distributed control~\cite{peitz-pnp24}.
+Real-world AFC often involves high-dimensional, spatially distributed actuation (e.g., arrays of jets or heaters).
+Several works have also studied multi-agent reinforcement learning (MARL, ~\citet{albrecht_mit24}) for wall turbulence modeling~\cite{bae-nature22}, heat transfer enhancement~\cite{beintema-jot20,vasanth-ftc24,vignon-pof23a,markmann-arxiv25}, and proposed convolutional RL for distributed control~\cite{peitz-pnp24}.
 To avoid the high computational cost of CFD simulations, RL has also been used together with surrogate models~\cite{werner-ecc24,zolman-nature25}.